Non-Equilibrating a Black Hole with Inhomogeneous Quantum Quench: Introduction

-The above behaviors, detected by the time evolution of the von Neumann entropy and the two-point correlation functions, are independent of the details of CFTs, i.e., holographic v.s. free fermion CFTs.
-We also study other quantities, such as mutual information defined for multiple subintervals.

-For the case of holographic CFTs, we found gravity duals of these time-dependent states quenched by $H_{\theta}$ and $H_{\text{SSD}}$.
-From the behavior of this gravity duals, we found that the periodic behavior of the state quenched by $H_{\theta}$ is due to the periodic deformation of the black hole horizon.
-In contrast, when quenched by $H_{{\text{SSD}}}$, the black-hole horizon does not oscillate, but undergoes a deformation such that it asymptotically approaches and ``touches'' the boundary as $t\to \infty$, to create the black-hole-like excitation is in fact an avatar of the bulk black hole.
+When the CFT admits holographic dual descriptions, we found gravity duals of these systems evolved with $H_{\theta}$ and $H_{\text{SSD}}$.
+From the behavior of these gravity duals, we found that the periodic behavior of the system under the evolution by $H_{\theta}$ is due to the periodic deformation of the black hole horizon.
+In contrast, under the evolution by $H_{{\text{SSD}}}$, the black hole horizon does not oscillate, but instead has two spikes appearing and touching the asymptotic boundary as $t\to \infty$.
+In this sense, the black hole-like excitation is in fact an avatar of the bulk black hole.